Nebulon/NebulonON-Collection/README.md

 For more detail information and how to use Nebulon Ansible Collection please refer to our tutorial page at [Nebulon Ansible Tutorial](https://on.nebulon.com/docs/en-us/tutorials/tutorial-ansible/8041667baadd168c8333f3aa991637c1)

+## Known Issues

+### TLS connection issues

+Some versions of macOS can not forward tokens to SPUs because they cannot negotiate a TLS connection.
+This breaks Ansible playbooks run from macOS.

+The version of LibreSSL that ships with some macOS versions cannot negotiate a TLS cipher suite with some SPUs.
+This will generate an SSL handshake failure.
+Such errors will surface in the Python SDK and Ansible playbooks when the SDK attempts secure connections to SPUs, resulting in automation failures.

+We recommend to use either [Conda](https://docs.conda.io/projects/conda/en/latest/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) on macOS to avoid this issue.

 ## Changelog

+### 1.4.1

+- Updated readme to include known issues with macOS and SSL

 ### 1.4.0